slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Do things manually at first.
 You don’t have to build an elaborate system to get started.
 Get one client and do everything the hard way.
 Only after business is over running your ability to do things manually you do have to worry about automation.
 Don’t put a bunch of effort in on the front end to find out there’s no demand.'*

-> *'In general, it's not about what you know, it's about who trusts you to solve their problems.<br>
+> *'In general, it's not about what you know, it's about who trusts you to solve their problems.
-Often, that requires the technical skills to reliably solve their problems.<br>
+Often, that requires the technical skills to reliably solve their problems.
 Always, that requires the communication skills to persuade someone you can solve their problems.'*

 Successful *entrepreneurs* are good risk managers.